oitzujoey/duck-lisp/docs/language.md

 Welcome to duck-lisp!

-I intend for you to read this manual top-down, but sometimes I felt the need to use advanced concepts before they are defined.
+I intend for you to read this manual top-down, but sometimes I felt the need to use advanced concepts before they were defined.
 You may need to skip around or reread sections to properly understand the manual.

 ## Syntax